 Main outcome(s) The main outcomes of interest will include:

-• Newborn HRV responses before, during, and after an acute painful procedure.
-Time-domain, frequency-domain, and non-linear types of HRV metrics will be included, as well as the Newborn and Infant Parasympathetic Evaluation (NIPE) index.
+Newborn HRV responses before, during, and after an acute skin-breaking procedure.
+Timedomain, frequency-domain, and non-linear types of HRV metrics will be included, as well as the Newborn and Infant Parasympathetic Evaluation (NIPE) index.